 The Project is required to utilize, in a good faith effort, all of its resources to achieve the stated goals.
-Should the Project exceed its performance requirements prior to the end of a funding period, the Project is expected to maintain operations at full strength and continue to provide services.
+Should the Project exceed its performance requirements prior to the end of a funding period, the Project is expected to maintain operations at full strength and continue to provide services and reach greater performance outcomes.